francois/catalogue_scout/README.md

 * User removes User from Group
     - Last user can't leave
     - Can't remove self
+    - Can't remove a user that doesn't belong to the user's group
 * User registers Event
     - Events have a name/description
     - Events start and end on specific dates